Fire Mage DPS Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Multi-Target Rotation for Fire Mage

-Do the standard single target rotation.
-Avoid target switching when
+Simply follow the single target rotation.

 Flamestrike Based AoE Rotation